codacy/docs/docs/organizations/managing-people.md

     ![Adding members to your organization](images/organization-people-add-modal.png)

 1. Confirm the updated billing details displayed at the bottom of the window and click the button **Add people**.
-Codacy emails an invitation to newly added members.
+Codacy emails the newly added members inviting them to log in.

 ## Removing people from your organization {: id="removing-people"}